Quad biking in Gozo: our experience and practical tips

 - the tour of Gozo’s must‑sees

-Where to rent a quad on Gozo?
+Where can you rent a quad in Gozo?

 If you want to do a quad excursion on Gozo, know that it lasts a full day, from late morning to late afternoon (about 6–7 hours).
 Most outings start around 10 a.m. and end around 4:30 p.m. or 5 p.m., punctuated by the must‑sees: Ramla Valley, Xlendi Bay, Dwejra, Marsalforn, and so on!

-The best quad itineraries on Gozo
+The best quad routes in Gozo

 Otherwise, there is another itinerary that might interest you if you prefer to rent a quad on Gozo to be completely independent: you can leave from Mġarr, right in the south, next to the port of arrival on Gozo.
 From here, you go to Dwejra Bay via the Ta’ Pinu road.
 Along the way, I advise you to stop at the Xewkija Rotunda, then the famous Ta’ Pinu Basilica.
 You then arrive at Dwejra, where the Inland Sea and Fungus Rock await you.